muhammedsajadali/Product-review-card-Frontend-Mentor-challenge/README-for-all.md

 ## About the Project

-This challenge will .........bla bla bla add what the heck this challenge is all about
+This challenge measure your skills in making a responsive product review card.

 Users should be able to:

-1. View the optimal layout depending on their device's screen size
+View the optimal layout depending on their device's screen size
-2. See hover states for interactive elements